The Best Vitamins and Supplements for a Healthy Heart

 Soothes blood vessels, enhancing circulation.

-Aids in muscle relaxation and recovery fascinatingly enough, even the heart muscle.
+Aids in muscle relaxation and recovery, fascinatingly enough, even the heart muscle.

 Can lower the frequency of migraines and enhance sleep, secondarily supporting heart health.